Mtnfx/DataScience/README.md

   - Keep in mind the library, data, tables/tibbles you need before running the code.
   - I have tried to mention everything I can in the header of the respective files.
   - Do read the comments for a better understanding and the questions I was trying to answer.
+  - Analysis3(solo).R is the final file with the questions and code for the solo question, I am working on the comments and will upload soon.
+  - The comments with code in between were left when I was exploring, I keep them because they might be handy later.
+You do not need to worry about it.
   - Also it is possible I missed something so let me know if you find something.
-  - Analysis3(solo).R is the final file with the questions and code for the solo question, I am working on the comments and will upload soon.